squix78/esp8266-projects/arduino-ide/weather-station-v2/README.md

 If you find any bugs or code with room for improvement please let me know.
 C/C++ is not my mother tongue...
 The best way to tell me about improvments are pull requests (which is a github feature...).

+The weather icons are from http://www.alessioatzeni.com/meteocons/ Alessio is accepting donations for his work

 See a video here: http://blog.squix.ch/2015/06/esp8266-weather-station-v2-code.html